-Lighting: Street trees and pedestrian-scaled lighting are required along all public rights- of-way in the MU-1 district, see subsection (h)(5).
+Lighting: Street trees and pedestrian-scaled lighting are required along all public rights- of-way in MU-2, see subsection (h)(5).
 Adherence to the landscape ordinance 6.301 is encouraged, except as here-in provided.

 a.
-The Director, or their designee, may administratively approve any modifications to streetscape requirements caused by mature trees, utility conflicts, fire hydrants, shallow underground utilities, curb cuts or any other obvious impediment, which could prevent the planting of a tree.
+The Director, or their designee, may administratively approve any modifications to streetscape requirements caused by mature trees, utility conflicts, fire hydrants, shallow underground utilities, curb cuts or any other obvious impediment, which could prevent the planting of a tree, which could prevent the planting of a tree.